-With our dedicated community, established Financial Treatment Program, and a clear understanding of the cancer patient’s non-medical journey, we were able to go beyond surviving a tumultuous year.
+With our dedicated community, established services, and a clear understanding of the cancer patient’s non-medical journey, we were able to go beyond surviving a tumultuous year.
 We built a Measurement and Evaluation department, solidified impactful partnerships, and improved our ability to meet the deep needs of the cancer community:

 - We partnered with Takeda to develop a pilot program to provide safe food delivery services in the coming year for cancer patients and their families so they don’t have to risk exposure when buying groceries, manage long lines with weakened immune systems, or take on increased food expenses.

 - In partnership with Amgen and LUNGevity, we developed early-intervention financial services to pilot in 2021 specifically for lung cancer patients who are among the highest risk for COVID-19 and its vicious attack on the respiratory system.

 - Knowing that bankruptcy can affect survival rates, we launched a credit and debt consolidation program with Navicore for cancer patients hit especially hard by the financial implications of the pandemic.